Fuji Television sexual harassment scandal: Impact on other stations (not FMH related)

 Other stations also announced internal investigations to determine whether there were any inappropriate activities involving celebrities or sponsors.
-However, NHK Chairman Nobuo Inaba stated on January 22 that there are no plans to conduct an investigation at this time.
+However, NHK Chairman Nobuo Inaba stated on January 22, 2025, that there are no plans to conduct an investigation at this time.
 According to Inaba, "NHK has a well-established harassment-related reporting system, and we are aware that there are no similar cases."

 In 2018, former Tokio member Tatsuya Yamaguchi received a suspended sentence after being found guilty of indecent behavior with a high school-aged girl he met through an NHK E-TV program.
 The difference with the Fuji TV case is that NHK discovered and reported the incident.
 A weekly magazine reporter noted the similarities:

-There was a suspicion of a cover-up on the part of NHK's program, and there were some reports that the victim protested to NHK, but NHK denied all of them.
+There was a suspicion of a cover-up on the part of NHK's program, and there were some reports that the victim protested to NHK, but NHK denied all of it.
 Yamaguchi learned the victim's contact information because the victim was told by the program staff to exchange contact information, but NHK did not hold a press conference or investigate through a third-party committee.

 The TV Asahi Program Council held a meeting on February 20 to discuss the theme "What we should learn from Fuji TV's troubles."
 Some committee members expressed hope for change in the industry, stating:

 A crisis is the greatest opportunity.
 I hope that this incident will lead to greater awareness and action to 'protect announcers and women,' and that people will say that 'the TV industry has become much safer and cleaner since then.'

 In response, Chairman Hayakawa Hiroshi commented:

 The unique feature of this incident is that the details of the case are confidential, so everyone is commenting blindly, and the seriousness of the trouble is not well understood.
 Many things escalated because Nakai was not asked about the situation.
 I realized that the most important thing was to understand the details of what had happened.